EmpireCTF/empirectf/writeups/2019-01-19-Insomni-Hack-Teaser/README.md

 ## 1118daysober

 Searching for `CVE-2015-8966`, we can find the patch for this vulnerability [here](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/commit/?id=76cc404bfdc0d419c720de4daaf2584542734f42).
 So this is a 32-bit ARM Linux kernel privilege escalation challenge.
 A `qemu` environment is given.
-If you want to learn more about kernel exploitation environment configuration, you can read it [here](https://mem2019.github.io/jekyll/update/2019/01/11/Linux-Kernel-Pwn-Basics.html); the only difference is that this article is about `x86-64` Linux kernel exploitation.
+If you want to learn more about kernel exploitation environment configuration, you can read it [here](https://mem2019.github.io/jekyll/update/2019/01/11/Linux-Kernel-Pwn-Basics.html); the only difference is that this article is about `x86-64` Linux kernel exploitation, so we use `gdb-multiarch` and `arm-linux-gnueabi-gcc` instead.
 After reading and comparing the codes before patch and codes after patch, we can find the only difference: for case `F_OFD_GETLK`,`F_OFD_SETLK` and `F_OFD_SETLKW`, the `fs` is not set back after calling `set_fs(KERNEL_DS)`.
 So what does this function do?
 What I've found is this

 > The original role of `set_fs()` was to set the `x86` processor's `FS` segment register which, in the early days, was used to control the range of virtual addresses that could be accessed by unprivileged code.
 The kernel has, of course, long since stopped using `x86` segments this way.
 In current kernels, `set_fs()` works by setting a global variable called `addr_limit`, but the intended functionality is the same: unprivileged code is only allowed to dereference addresses that are below `addr_limit`.
 The kernel's `access_ok()` function, used to validate user-space accesses throughout the kernel, is a simple check against `addr_limit`, with the rest of the protection being handled by the processor's memory-management unit.
 >